confirm/podload/README.md

 Purpose
 =======

-This project contains **podload**, a simple Python utility to download podcasts.
+This project contains **podload**, a rather simple Python tool to manage a bunch of podcasts.

+It supports a simple retention policy, which can be used to download the latest episodes and automatically clean the ones which are no longer in the retention time range.

 Install
 =======